-1. Terms of Reference and Membership
+1. Terms of reference and membership

 The Remuneration and Corporate Governance Committee (RCGC) is composed of three non-executive Directors.
-During the financial year ended 31 January 2024 (FY 2024), the RCGC was composed of Marcantonio Stagno d'Alcontres (Chairman), Roderick Chalmers and Marcus John Scicluna Marshall.
-Matthew Marshall replaced Marcus John Scicluna Marshall on the 9th of November 2023.
+During the financial year ended 31 January 2025 (FY 2025), the RCGC was composed of Marcantonio Stagno d'Alcontres (Chairman), Roderick Chalmers and Matthew Marshall.
 The Committee met 4 times during the year.
-Marcantonio Stagno d'Alcontres, Roderick Chalmers and Matthew Marshall attended all respective meetings whilst Marcus John Scicluna Marshall missed one meeting.
+Marcantonio Stagno d'Alcontres, Roderick Chalmers and Matthew Marshall attended all respective meetings.

-In terms of the Remuneration Policy of the Group, the RCGC is responsible for reviewing and approving all remuneration packages of Executive Directors and Non-Executive Directors.
-The Remuneration Policy was approved by Shareholders at the 73rd Annual General Meeting held on 8 October 2020 with 25,154,915 votes in favour and 1,167 votes against and can be found on the Group's website www.farsons.com.
+In terms of the Remuneration Policy of the Group, the RCGC is responsible for reviewing and approving all remuneration packages of Executive Directors, Non-Executive Directors and Senior Management.
+The Remuneration Policy was approved by Shareholders at the 77th Annual General Meeting held on 27 June 2024 and can be found on the Group's website www.farsons.com.
 Any material amendment to the Remuneration Policy shall be submitted to a vote by the Annual General Meeting before adoption and shall in any event be subject to confirmation at least every four years.
 The RCGC is also responsible for drawing up and proposing to the Company's Board of Directors any amendments thought necessary to the Remuneration Policy for consideration and approval.